-The history of the dressing dates back to the early days of the century and centers in the small resort village of Clayton, N.Y.
+The history of the dressing dates back to the early days of the last century in the small resort village of Clayton, N.Y.
 In those days a popular fishing guide named George LaLonde, Jr., as his father before him, guided visiting fishermen for black bass and northern pike through the scenic, fish-filled waters of the 1000 Islands.

 Unlike his father, George Jr. would serve a different and unusual salad dressing to his fishing parties as part of their shore dinners.
 Prepared on the surrounding islands as part of a day of guided fishing, these dinners have always been very popular with visiting fishermen.
 Their popularity in fact, has withstood "the test of time" more than enough to qualify them as one of the region's premier and most unique attractions.

 As time passed, Miss Irwin and her husband purchased a summer home on nearby Grindstone Island which still stands in sight of Clayton, where they spent many summer vacations.
 Later they purchased a farm on the mainland east of Clayton, near Spicer Bay.

 Today Mrs. LaLonde's many grand, great and great-great grandchildren, along with the rest of the people of the small river community of Clayton proudly share in the recognition of her creation.
-The Thousand Islands Inn and the many surrounding islands, where shore dinners have been prepared over the decades, also remain as a living reminder of where it all began.
+The Thousand Islands Inn and the many surrounding islands, where shore dinners have been prepared for over a century, also remain as a living reminder of where it all began.

 Needless to say, Thousand Island Dressing is the "official" house dressing at the Thousand Islands Inn.
-Patrons continually comment about its remarkable flavor and as May Irwin, request the recipe.In 1990 the Inn was licensed by New York State to package their 'Original' recipe for resale.
-Only 5,000 bottles (16 oz.), all prepared by hand from start to finish, are produced each season and are on sale at the Inn between May 18th and September 16th for $6.95.
-Each bottle also includes a history of the dressing.
-Internet availability is offered all year.
+Patrons continually comment about its remarkable flavor and as May Irwin, request the recipe.In 1990 the Benas' were permitted by New York State to package their 'Original' recipe for resale.
+Only 5,000 bottles (16 oz.) are made ech year, all prepared by hand from start to finish and are on sale on the dressing website all year.

 Our Dressing Online Over Our Secure Server !